John Ericson

-John Ericson (born Joseph Meibes; September 25, 1926 – May 3, 2020) was a German-born American actor.
+John Ericson (born Joachim Alexander Ottokar Meibes; September 25, 1926 – May 3, 2020) was a German-born American actor.
 He was known primarily for his television work, notably as private detective Sam Bolt on the ABC series Honey West (1965–66), and his roles in several MGM films of the 1950s.

 Early life

 Ericson's parents were Ellen Wilson, a Swedish actress and operatic star, and Carl F. Meibes, who later became president of a New York food extract corporation.
 The family went to the United States from Belgium when he was three.
+After serving in the United States Army during the latter part of World War II, he enrolled in the American Academy of Dramatic Arts, where his classmates included Grace Kelly and Don Rickles.

 Career

 Ericson gained early acting experience with stock companies at the Gateway Theatre in Gatlinburg, Tennessee, and Barter Theatre in Abingdon, Virginia.
-He appeared on Broadway in the original 1951 production of Stalag 17, directed by José Ferrer.
+On Broadway, he played the lead role of JJ Sefton in the original 1951 production of Stalag 17, directed by José Ferrer.
+The success of the play led him to be offered a contract by MGM.